wandss/WandsReactGrid/README.md

 ## Summary:
 ### Component's Props:
 *  **gridData:** A Required array with objects.
+   * **rowColor:'blue':** An object item that defined the text color, for that particular object.
 *  **searchField:** An optional boolean type.
 *  **getRow:** An optional function.
 *  **renameColumns:** An optional object containing "original column name" as *key* and a new name as *value*.